Things to do in Martha's Vineyard

 Lighthouse Beach, Wasque Point, Katama, Bend-in-the-road Beach, and Chappy Point are all easily accessible Edgartown beaches.
 The neighboring towns of Aquinnah, Chilmark, West Tisbury, Tisbury, and Oak Bluffs also offer glorious options for beachfront fun.
 Martha's Vineyard beaches are each unique; some are known for great surfing and scenic sunsets, others for calm water and warm shallows to explore.
 Our staff can recommend the best beaches in Martha's Vineyard for you to explore based on your interests.

+A quieter option among things to do in Martha’s Vineyard, the island’s art scene is not to be missed.
 Since the time when whalers on the island created incredible scrimshaw using whale teeth and bones, Martha's Vineyard has been a home for artists of all types.
 Take some time to explore the many art galleries of Martha's Vineyard.
-You'll find contemporary paintings, ceramics, sculpture, watercolors, and scrimshaw all on display throughout the Vineyard, with many of the islands best galleries convenient to kelley House in Edgartown.
+You'll find contemporary paintings, ceramics, sculpture, watercolors, and scrimshaw all on display throughout the Vineyard, with many of the islands best galleries convenient to Kelley House in Edgartown.

 The town of Oak Bluffs on Martha's Vineyard is home to the world's most perfectly preserved collection of Carpenter Gothic style "gingerbread houses".
 These colorful and ornately decorated cottages are privately owned, so tours are generally not available, but a stroll through the park-like grounds is a picture-perfect way to spend an afternoon.